EvansWinner/evanswinner.github.io/index.md

 so I edit freely where I want to.

-Most (but not all) comes from:
-My old evanswinner.com homepage, now defunct;
+Most (but not all) comes from: my old evanswinner.com homepage, now defunct;
 my less old but still fairly old evanswinner.com page;
 timbral.net;
 my [account](https://twitter.com/thorne) on "X" (née Twitter);